 7. Ability to deliver

 More than 90 percent of teams in the poll meet their deadlines all or most of the time.
 Delivering on required outcomes is a direct indicator of an effective team.
 It is also the result of a team that communicates well, resolves conflict and other key concepts in this list.

 Satisfaction is a simple way to gauge success and healthy team dynamics in the workplace.
 It impacts productivity and accomplishments within the team as well as an individual’s job satisfaction and work performance, which also benefits the organization.

 Business leaders and managers play an important role in the success of their team.
 By paying attention to the nuances of team dynamics and understanding how to build high-performing teams, leaders and managers can help organizations and employees reach their goals.

-Aurora University’s online Master of Business Administration degree and online MBA with a Concentration in Leadership help students develop the knowledge and skills needed to lead others.
+Aurora University’s online Master of Business Administration degree helps students develop the knowledge and skills needed to lead others.
 Graduates receive instruction in current business practices from faculty members with real-world experience.
 Each program takes place in a fully online learning environment.